react-declarative/react-declarative/docs/auto/interfaces/IOnePublicProps.md

 Represents an alternative way to provide data into component except `handler`.
-The casual way more native to React developers Represents an alternative way to provide data into component except `handler`.
 The casual way more native to React developers

 ### onFocus